Asymptotic state transformations of continuous variable resources: Restricted asymptotic continuity in infinite dimensions

 where we set $E'\coloneqq \max\{\kappa,1\} (E+1)$.
 Since $G$ is asymptotically continuous on the set $\mathcal{T}^{E'}$, and we have just shown that $\sigma_B^{\otimes n},\, \Lambda_n\left(\rho_A^{\otimes n}\right)\in \mathcal{T}^{E'}$, then we can apply Proposition~\ref{bound_rates_restr_asymp_cont_prop} and conclude the proof. \end{proof}

-The reason why we would like to improve Proposition~\ref{bound_rates_EC_asymp_cont_prop} is twofold.
-First, it only allows us to bound the standard asymptotic transformation rate (Definition~\ref{rate_def}), while we have seen that in certain settings the relevant quantity is the maximal asymptotic transformation rate (Definition~\ref{max_rate_def}).
-Secondly, it takes only into account sequences of protocols $(\Lambda_n)_{n}$ that are \emph{uniformly} energy-constrained, meaning that the output energy is at most $E_{\text{out}}\leq \kappa E_{\text{in}} + \delta$, with $\kappa$ and $\delta$ fixed for the whole sequence.
-If each $\Lambda_n$ is $(\kappa_n,\delta_n)$-energy-limited for each $n$, but $\limsup_{n\to\infty} \kappa_n = +\infty$ or $\limsup_{n\to\infty} \frac{\delta_n}{n}$, the above method does not seem to tell us much about the corresponding rate, even when the initial and final states have a fixed (and finite) energy.
+The reason why Proposition~\ref{bound_rates_EC_asymp_cont_prop} \tcb{is ultimately not satisfactory, and why we on the contrary deem Theorem~\ref{general_bound_rates_thm} more compelling,} is twofold.
+First, Proposition~\ref{bound_rates_EC_asymp_cont_prop} only allows us to bound the standard asymptotic transformation rate (Definition~\ref{rate_def}), while we have seen that in certain settings the relevant quantity is the maximal asymptotic transformation rate (Definition~\ref{max_rate_def}).
+Secondly, \tcb{the above result only takes} into account sequences of protocols $(\Lambda_n)_{n}$ that are \emph{uniformly} energy-constrained, meaning that the output energy is at most $E_{\text{out}}\leq \kappa E_{\text{in}} + \delta$, with $\kappa$ and $\delta$ fixed for the whole sequence.
+If each $\Lambda_n$ is $(\kappa_n,\delta_n)$-energy-limited for each $n$, but $\limsup_{n\to\infty} \kappa_n = +\infty$ or $\limsup_{n\to\infty} \frac{\delta_n}{n}\tcb{=+\infty}$, the above method does not seem to tell us much about the corresponding rate, even when the initial and final states have a fixed (and finite) energy.
 Therefore, for instance, a sequence of free operations on CV systems where each $\Lambda_n$ involves either (a)~a squeezing whose intensity increases with $n$ and tends to $\infty$ in the limit $n\to\infty$; or (b)~a displacement unitary whose parameter $\alpha_n$ is superlinear in $n$, are excluded from the bound in Proposition~\ref{bound_rates_EC_asymp_cont_prop}.

-We will see that our method eliminates the need for both of these requirements, and instead provides ultimate bounds on maximal (instead of standard) asymptotic transformation rates, in a setting where the free protocols employed are otherwise totally unconstrained.
+\tcb{As we have seen, our Theorem~\ref{general_bound_rates_thm}} eliminates the need for both of these requirements, and instead provides ultimate bounds on maximal (instead of standard) asymptotic transformation rates, in a setting where the free protocols employed are otherwise totally unconstrained.